openwhyd/openwhyd/docs/INSTALL.md

 Whenever you want to know what Docker processes are currently running: run `docker-compose ps`.

+If you want to rebuild the Docker image and run it in the background, use `docker-compose up -d --build --force-recreate`.

 ### Setup (manual)

 * Install Node.js, MongoDB, GraphicsMagick or ImageMagick